 Mission Statement: The purpose of the Corrections Section is to bring together academy members who have a particular interest in corrections, to facilitate and encourage research and theory development related to corrections, to encourage appropriate and effective teaching techniques and practices for corrections courses, to serve as a resource network for and encourage interaction among academic, research, practitioner and policy-making sectors in order to further knowledge about corrections, and to encourage the organization of corrections-related conference activities.

 Section News: While the Executive Board is usually busy throughout the year, the Section conducts most of its business at the annual meeting of ACJS each year.
-Upcoming meetings will be in Dallas (2013), Philadelphia (2014), and Orlando (2015).
+Upcoming meetings will be in New Orleans (2018) and Baltimore (2019).
 We hope to see you there!

-During the annual meeting, the Section identifies panels, roundtables, and other events that may be of interest to Section members.
-These events usually are of particular importance to the practice, teaching, or study of corrections.
+With the new ACJS program app, at each conference, members are able to use the app to identify panels, roundtables, and other events that may be of interest to Section members.
+These events usually are of particular importance to the practice, teaching, or study of correction.s

 We have a small, but growing membership and we always are looking for ways to recruit new members who are interested in becoming active participants.
 Any organization is only as good as its members, and we think that we have some of the most talented teachers, scholars, practitioners, and professionals in the field.

-To join the section, current ACJS members should contact Cathy Barth, Association Manager, at firstname.lastname@example.org; non-members of ACJS can join ACJS and the section online or by following the instructions available on the Membership page of the ACJS website at: http://www.acjs.org/pubs/167_671_2920.cfm
+To join the section, current ACJS members should contact Cathy Barth, Association Manager, at email@example.com; non-members of ACJS can join ACJS and the section online or by following the instructions available on the Membership page of the ACJS website.

 Also, you can find us on Facebook at: https://www.facebook.com/groups/10150102025865597/